ethereum/EIPs/EIPS/eip-9.md

 In contrast, the big-endian 32 byte semantics of the EVM are not conducive to efficient implementation of BLAKE2, and thus the gas cost associated with computing the hash on the EVM is disproportionate to the true cost of computing the function natively.

-Note that the function can produce a variable-length digest, up to 64 bytes, which is a feature currently missing from the hash functions included in the EVM and is an important component in the Equihash PoW algorithm.
+Note that the function can produce a variable-length digest, up to 64 bytes, which is a feature currently missing from the hash functions included in the EVM.

 ## Backwards Compatibility

 There is very little risk of breaking backwards compatibility with this EIP, the sole issue being if someone were to build a contract relying on the address at `0x000....0000c` being empty.
 The likelihood of this is low, and should specific instances arise, the address could be chosen to be any arbitrary value, with negligible risk of collision.

+In order to maintain backwards compatibility, the precompile will return `0` if `CURRENT_BLOCKNUM < METROPOLIS_FORK_BLKNUM`

 The community response to this EIP has been largely positive, and besides the "no features" issue, there have as yet been no major objections to its implementation.